 What is the risk of an earthquake in your region?

 Studies show that a number of Canadian cities face the risk of a serious earthquake.
-According to the Earthquake Model for Canada1, a report produced by AIR Worldwide for the Insurance Bureau of Canada, the risk of a major earthquake is highest in Vancouver, Victoria, Montréal, Ottawa and Québec City.
+According to the Earthquake Model for Canada1, a report produced by AIR Worldwide for the Insurance Bureau of Canada, the risk of a major earthquake is considered the highest in Vancouver, Victoria, Montréal, Ottawa and Québec City.

 What types of property damage could be caused by an earthquake?

-The impact on property could range from minor damage to more serious consequences, such as cracked foundations or even the complete destruction of the building.
-Structural damage to buildings can be substantial; in rare cases, the buildings may completely collapse.
-Older buildings constructed from unreinforced masonry are at the highest risk.
+The impact on property could be anything from minor damage to significant devastation, like cracked foundations or even complete destruction of the building.
+Structural damage to buildings can be substantial.
+In rare cases, buildings have completely collapsed.
+Older buildings constructed from unreinforced masonry face the highest risk.
 A base home insurance policy can pay for some of the repair/replacement costs related to an earthquake, but does it cover everything?

-Does your home insurance cover damage caused by an earthquake?
+Does your home insurance cover the damage caused by an earthquake?

-The base residential policy we offer covers damage caused by a fire, explosion and smoke following an earthquake.
-It’s important to know that the base policy excludes any other damage caused by an earthquake.
+Our home coverage will cover damage caused by a fire, explosion and smoke following an earthquake.
+But the policy does not cover any other damage caused by an earthquake.